ifHoncho/blugoldBuzz/README.md

 10) contact; offers a way to get in touch with the developers

 ### To Do/Issues
-- all posts are appearing on club page
-- menu highlight on buzz page (highlights club)

 - fix footers (should fit to screen size), make them smaller
+- Create demo accounts and posts in the initialization script
+- fix contact us link

-- presentation
+- create presentation